 Thinking about moving to Salt Lake City?
-Salt Lake City is a beautiful city with easy access to the mountains.
-It’s close to the airport, has two professional sports teams, and great weather.
+This capital city is a beautiful location with easy access to the outdoors.
+It’s close to a brand new international airport, has two professional sports teams, has all four seasons, and is #2 on Neighbor’s 2020 Most Neighborly Cities rankings.
 Moving to SLC is a great decision!

-However, you don’t just move to a new city now—you’re moving to a new neighborhood and this guide will give you everything you need to know before deciding to live in Salt Lake City.
-Whether you are young or old, adventurous or conservative, rich or poor, don’t leave it to chance to find your next great home.
+However, you don’t just move to a new city – you’re moving to a new neighborhood and community.
+This guide will give you everything you need to know before deciding to move to and live in Salt Lake City, Utah.
+Whether you are young or old, adventurous or conservative, rich or poor, don’t leave it to chance to find your next home.
+Relocate with confidence.

 Married population: 42.6%